glisak/Rhetos-wiki/Polymorphic-concept.md

 * If multiple `Where` concepts are provided in the same `Is` block, the `AND` operation will be applied between them.

+This example is an alternative implementation of the `BorrowMoney` subtype (see the original implementation above).

-In the following example, only items from `BorrowMoney` that are not `Forgotten` will be included in the `MoneyTransaction`.
+In the following example, only items from `BorrowMoney2` that are not `Forgotten` will be included in the `MoneyTransaction`.

-    Entity BorrowMoney
+    Entity BorrowMoney2
     {
         ShortString FromWhom;
         Money Amount;
         Bool Forgotten;

         Is Demo.MoneyTransaction
         {
-            Where 'Forgotten = 0';
+            Where 'Forgotten = 0'; // SQL snippet, the "Forgotten" column is a "bit".
         }
     }

-See the generated SQL view `Demo.BorrowMoney_As_MoneyTransaction` to check the impact of the `Where` concept.
+See the generated SQL view `Demo.BorrowMoney2_As_MoneyTransaction` to check the impact of the `Where` concept.

 ## Subtype implementation using SQL query

 Instead of using property implementations (`Implements` keyword), a specific SQL query may be provided to implement the mapping between the subtype and the polymorphic entity.

-This example is an alternative implementation of the `LendMoney` subtype (see the original implementation above):
+This example is an alternative implementation of the `LendMoney` subtype (see the original implementation above).

-    Entity LendMoney
+    Entity LendMoney2
     {
         ShortString ToWhom;
+        // When using SqlImplementation, the properties are not automatically inherited from the polymorphic.
+        DateTime EventDate;
         Money Amount;

         Is Demo.MoneyTransaction
         {
-            SqlImplementation "SELECT lm.ID, lm.EventDate, Amount = -lm.Amount FROM Demo.LendMoney lm"
+            SqlImplementation "SELECT lm.ID, lm.EventDate, Amount = -lm.Amount FROM Demo.LendMoney2 lm"
             {
                 AutoDetectSqlDependencies;
             }